BP says can act as bridge between Russia and West

 Dudley said last month the company "absolutely" stands by its investments in the country.

-BP's chairman Carl-Henric Svanberg said investors should not over-estimate BP's exposure to Russia as the firm has comparable investments of $15 billion in Azerbaijan and Angola and all of those are dwarfed by investments in the United States.
+BP's chairman Carl-Henric Svanberg said investors should not over-estimate BP's exposure to Russia as the firm has comparable investments of $15 billion (8.93 billion pounds) in Azerbaijan and Angola and all of those are dwarfed by investments in the United States.

 He also said he saw no risk of asset expropriation: "Ideas of expropriation will hit them (Russia) dramatically.
 I can't see why that should happen".